 Data protection policy

 Freedom of information policy

 Biometric policy

 CCTV policy

 Privacy notice pupils

 Privacy notice parents

 Privacy notice staff

 Data retention policy

-Data breach policy

-Information security policy

-These policies are also designed to protect personal data and can be found on the P:drive
+These policies are also designed to protect personal data and can be found on OneDrive.

 Monitoring

 We will monitor the effectiveness of this and all of our policies and procedures and conduct a full review and update as appropriate.